dbcook/openrocket-database/README.md

 ##### Nose Cone Shape Drawings

-It turns out that the shape drawings on the nose cone individual pages on the Semroc legacy site are accurately to scale, and to make things even better, they are mostly at the *same* scale.
-Randy Boadway, owner of eRockets, confirmed to me at NARAM-60 in 2018 that the drawings do in fact come directly from the software that controls the nose cone making machines, so they are authoritative.
+It turns out that the shape drawings on the nose cone individual pages on the Semroc legacy site were accurately to scale, and to make things even better, they were mostly at the *same* scale.
+Randy Boadway, owner of eRockets, confirmed to me at NARAM-60 in 2018 that the drawings do in fact come directly from the software that controls the nose cone making machines, so they were authoritative.

+On the new e-rockets/Semroc site, the pixel scaling of the drawings is not as consistent as on the legacy site, but the drawings are still very useful and remain authoritative.

 To exploit this you have to be careful about the browser zoom factor.
 In Chrome, hitting 'zoom in' five times gives you 200 pixels/inch in the Semroc legacy site drawings.